The Genius of an Apartment Combination

 They also liked the idea of having an extendable table for extra guests.
 “We never had a proper dining area before, so the prospect of having one definitely prompted a lot of imaginary dinner parties,” she said.

 Most of the couple’s time was spent looking for flooring because it was the most prominent backdrop in the apartment and would set the tone for everything else.
 They wanted wide 7” to 8″ European-style planks that were not too light or too dark.
 Arvid spent a lot of time finding the right hue, saturation, and wood grain.
 “It turned into a bit of an obsessive pursuit and we finally agreed on a natural color that’s very rustic with knots and saw marks.
 It’s a bit of a risk, but most people seem to love it,” Zoe said.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 In the living room, there was an AC/radiator below the window.
 More than 50 years of painting had “made it a big sad mess,” Zoe said.
 They wanted to cover it and also make it functional.
 Their Sweeten contractor listened to their input, and, she said, “we just designed it on the fly.
 One weekend Arvid used leftover black sample paint to paint over the heating elements behind the built-in.”
 This created more contrast against the outside white paint.
 Now the built-in’s horizontal slats look crisper, and you can barely see the mechanical elements behind it.